-- The beauty of the programme roots from its community-based or socially based methods of letting those who’ve endured and beaten addiction show the path towards sobriety to addicts in treatment who wish to get over their illness.
+- The beauty of the programme is in its community-based or socially-based methods of letting those who’ve endured and beaten addiction show the path towards sobriety to addicts in treatment who wish to get over their illness.

-- Some 12-step programmes even include family therapy and counselling in case the family environment itself has driven you to drinking and whatnot.
+- Some 12-step programmes even include family therapy and counselling in case the family environment itself has driven you to drink, use drugs and whatnot.

-- The inclusion of 12 steps also allows the addict to keep track of where he is at the rehab, whether it’s Step 1 or Step 11.
+- The inclusion of 12 steps also allows the addict to keep track of where they are at the rehab, whether it’s Step 1 or Step 11.

 - The 12-step programme and movement is a force of good for many people because it condenses and simplifies rehabilitation in a way that’s easily understood by the addict at a glance.